• Privacy Policy/Disclaimer

 This is What’s Wrong with Commercial Montreal Steak Seasoning

 You may have seen it on grocery store shelves.
-There are many varieties of Montreal steak seasoning available.
-Small hand-crafted versions as well as mass produced spice blends vie for shelf space.
+Many brands of Montreal steak seasoning.
+Small hand-crafted versions, as well as mass-produced spice blends, vie for shelf space.

-I also suspected that it was so salty to hide the taste of old spices that had become bland.
+I also suspected it was so salty to hide the taste of old bland spices.

-My version of the Montreal steak seasoning recipe attempted to eliminate the problem of bland spices combined with too much salt.
+My easy Montreal steak seasoning recipe eliminated the problem of tasteless spices and too much salt.

-Why Make Your Own Montreal Steak Seasoning Recipe
+Why You Will Love Making Your Own Montreal Steak Seasoning Recipe

-My Montreal steak seasoning recipe combines peppercorns and salt with basic pickling spices in their seed form (coriander, mustard, allspice, and dill).
-Additional herbs and spices add even more flavor.
+This Montreal steak seasoning recipe combines peppercorns, salt, and basic pickling spices.
+Use the seed form of coriander, mustard, allspice, and dill.

 As soon as a spice is ground, it starts to lose potency.
 Who knows when commercial coriander was ground before it hit the shelf?